-Hot, sultry, and sticky nights are frustrating when trying to get a good night of sleep.
-If you don’t have (or don’t wish to use) air conditioning, you may wonder how you can cool off.
+Hot, sultry, and sticky nights can get in the way of a good night of sleep.
+If you don’t have (or don’t wish to use) air conditioning, you may wonder how to cool off.
 Never fear!
 We have some time-tested as well as creative new ways to help you.

 Before we get to those tips, here’s a brief explanation of how temperature and the body’s cooling system work while we sleep.

 How Temperature Affects Sleep

-As it gets darker outside, the body is cued to make melatonin.
-Melatonin is our friend when trying to get to sleep – it causes our core body temperature to start to lower and helps us get slightly drowsy.
+As it gets darker outside in the evening, the body is cued to make melatonin.
+Melatonin is our friend when trying to sleep – it causes our core body temperature to lower and helps us get slightly drowsy.
 As we go to sleep, the core temperature continues to go down until it is about 2 degrees lower than it usually is during the day, and it stays at this level through most of the night.
 Your temperature will gradually elevate when morning comes so you can awaken more easily.

 However, external temperatures can disrupt this natural process if it is too hot, and warm temperatures prevent that natural dip in your core temperature.
 Therefore, if your room is too warm when you sleep, this can disrupt your sleep cycles, making you not quite as refreshed the following day.
 Sixty-five degrees Fahrenheit is considered by many to be ideal for sleeping, but any range between 60-67 will work.

 If your room is too warm when you sleep, this can disrupt your sleep cycles, making you not quite as refreshed the following day.